solidusio-contrib/solidus_shipments_add_product/README.md

 bundle exec rake
 ```

-When testing your applications integration with this extension you may use it's factories.
+When testing your applications integration with this extension you may use its factories.
 Simply add this require statement to your spec_helper:

 ```ruby
 require 'solidus_shipments_add_product/factories'
 ```

-Copyright (c) 2019 [name of extension creator], released under the New BSD License
+Copyright (c) 2019 [Nebulab](https://nebulab.it), released under the [New BSD License](https://github.com/solidusio-contrib/solidus_shipments_add_product/blob/master/LICENSE.md)